 JCRC/AJC “builds a community of activists,” which includes Jewish and non-Jewish community members, leaders and organizations, by creating opportunities for hands-on social action.

-In the effort of “tikkun olam,” or “repairing the world,” JCRC/AJC coordinates a variety of activities including school beautification projects, participation before or during Bookstock – the largest used book and media sale, tutoring children as part of the Detroit Jewish Coalition for Literacy (DJCL) and, in partnership with the Jewish Federation, the annual Mitzvah Day initiative.
+In the effort of “tikkun olam,” or “repairing the world,” JCRC/AJC coordinates a variety of activities including school beautification projects, volunteering during Bookstock, tutoring children as part of the Detroit Jewish Coalition for Literacy (DJCL) and, in partnership with the Jewish Federation, the annual Mitzvah Day initiative.
 All of these opportunities provide unique insight into the different needs of metropolitan Detroit’s diverse population.

 For information on potential volunteer opportunities email firstname.lastname@example.org or call 248-642-5393.

 JCRC/AJC maintains a direct, on-going connection to public officials at the federal, state and local level, while remaining nonpartisan.
-Through meetings, targeted outreach and events, we strive to keep top decision-makers informed of important issues including Israel, immigration and gun violence prevention.
-These issues are developed through our board of directors, made up of a broad spectrum of individuals, other Jewish and non-Jewish organizations and national Jewish agencies such as the AJC and Jewish Council for Public Affairs.
+Through meetings, targeted outreach and events, we strive to keep top decision-makers informed of important issues including Israel, immigration and voting rights.
+These topics are developed through our board of directors, made up of a broad spectrum of individuals, other Jewish and non-Jewish organizations and national Jewish agencies such as the American Jewish Committee (AJC) and Jewish Council for Public Affairs (JCPA).

 JCRC/AJC is the public face and voice of the metropolitan Detroit Jewish community at the local, state and national levels, advocating on a wide range of issues central to the Jewish conscience.
 Mobilizing Jews and non-Jews to action, often through coalitions the organization has created or joined, JCRC/AJC is proud to develop relationships with and serve as the liaison between legislators from both sides of the aisle and public-at-large.